STEARNS v. IRAN / KARCHER v. IRAN

 If you were injured, or your family member was killed, in Iraq between 2009 and 2011 by Iranian sponsored Shi’a “Special Groups” or Iranian-supplied munitions, you may be eligible to join the legal battle to hold Iran and its agents accountable.
-For more information, e-mail Osen LLC attorneys Dina Gielchinsky or Bill Friedman or call 1-201-265-6400.
+For more information, e-mail Osen LLC attorney Dina Gielchinsky or call 1-201-265-6400.

 The cases, captioned Karcher v.
 Iran and Stearns v.
 Iran, were filed in federal district court in Washington, D.C.
 The Complaints allege that Iran has long used terrorist surrogates, including Foreign Terrorist Organization (Lebanese) Hezbollah, to target U.S. forces, diplomats, and facilities in Iraq.
 From 2004 to 2011, Hezbollah together with Iran’s Islamic Revolutionary Guard Corps (“IRGC”) led a network of Iraqi “Special Groups” – Jaysh al-Mahdi, the Badr Corps, Kata’ib Hezbollah, Asa'ib Ahl al-Haq, and the Promised Day Brigades - that engaged in targeted kidnappings, assassinations, and attacks (including EFP and IRAM attacks) on U.S. service members and civilians that killed hundreds of Americans and wounded many more.